 A key strategy toward Strengthening Tribal & Community Institutions is to invest in their long-term community and economic development.
-This involves improving and increasing the amount of funding flowing into Native communities and enhancing their ability to leverage that funding into future opportunities for their own economic and cultural sustainability.
+This involves a two-part approach: Improving and increasing the amount of funding that flows into Native communities through philanthropy, and enhancing Native communities’ ability to receive and leverage that funding into future opportunities for their own economic and cultural sustainability.

 First Nations conducts and publishes research to shed light on the current state of funding to Native communities and how the philanthropic sector can better invest in Indian Country.
 Resource publications are highlighted below, and additional research reports, community perspectives, and funder perspectives are featured in First Nations’ Knowledge Center: Philanthropy in Indian Country.

 First Nations’ also leads the Native American Fund for Health Equity to increase philanthropic investment in Native American organizations and tribes in Colorado that are promoting health equity on their own terms, including by perpetuating Native languages and cultural practices.

 And, through the Indigenous Food Systems Community of Practice, First Nations convenes food systems funders to build skills and strategies for investing in Indigenous partners who are leading sustainable agriculture and food systems work in Indian Country.